FOR ANIMAL USE ONLY

 - Dogs must be injected strictly according to body mass at 0,1 mℓ/2 kg.
 The prescribed dose should not be exceeded or repeated under any circumstances.

-- Discard all injection equipment and empty containers according to local waste disposal regulations.
+- Discard all empty containers and injection equipment according to local waste disposal regulations.

 - KEEP OUT OF REACH OF CHILDREN, UNINFORMED PERSONS AND ANIMALS.